genomicsITER/NanoRTax/docs/output.md

 # NanoRTax: Output

-This document describes the output produced by the pipeline.
+This page describes the output produced by the pipeline.
+Final report and diversity files are stored in the ./results directory or a custom directory specified by --out

 ## Pipeline overview